kraken-tech/django-pg-migration-tools/docs/usage/operations.rst

     :param model_name: Model name in lowercase without underscores.
     :type model_name: str
-    :param name: The column name to be set as not null.
+    :param name: The column name for the new foreign key.
     :type name: str
     :param field: The foreign key field that is being added.
     :type field: models.ForeignKey